deprecated-near-apps/nft-launcher/README.md

 - If you change the dev account (yarn test:deploy) the server should restart automatically, but you may need to restart the app and sign out/in again with NEAR Wallet.
 ### Moar Context

-There's 3 main areas to explore and learn from:
+There's 3 main areas to explore:
-- frontend only (use the app, sign in with NEAR wallet, deploy token contract, sign in as guest users, claim drops, transfer tokens, upgrade) as shown in the video
+- frontend app - shows how to create guest accounts that are added to the app contract via the nodejs server.
+Guests can mind NFTs, put them up for sale and earn NEAR tokens.
+When the guest has NEAR they can upgrade their account to a full account.
 - app.test.js (demos frontend only tests)
-- server.test.js (demos the server api, run server in background, and you can deploy token, add guests and transfer tokens via API calls vs. frontend)

 ### Owner Account, Token Account, etc...

-The tests are set up to auto generate the dev account each time you run `test:deploy` and the token account each time you run any test. **e.g. you will get a new token address each time you run a test**.
+The tests are set up to auto generate the dev account each time you run `test:deploy` **e.g. you will get a new NFT contract address each time you run a test**.

 This is just for testing.
 You can obviously deploy a token to a fixed address on testnet / mainnet, it's an easy config update.